Eucharist

 No, you must go to the sacrament of reconciliation prior to receiving the Eucharist if it has been over a year.
 If you have received the Eucharist within the year and attend Mass every Saturday evening or Sunday and Holy Day of Obligation, you may receive the Eucharist.

 Yes!
 We offer low-gluten hosts at every Mass during the week and on Sundays.
-Simply come in the Holy Communion line of the pastor/presider at Mass and he will distribute Holy Communion from a small, separate ciborium.
-Please note that it is not a gluten-free host but a very low gluten host (required for the validity of the Sacrament).
+Simply come in the Holy Communion line of the pastor/presider at Mass, and he will distribute Holy Communion from a small, separate ciborium.
+Please note that it is not a gluten-free host but a very low-gluten host (required for the validity of the Sacrament).